 The eastern terminus of Batobus.
 The Jardin des Plantes, a centuries old botanic garden in Paris, is a popular destination not only because of its beautiful gardens but also thanks to the small zoo, the Natural History Museum and the labyrinth of gardens that are located here.

 There are various other timetables running through the rest of the year.
-For more details click on the banner link, below.
+For more details see the official Batobus website.

 With your ticket, you can remain on the boat for an entire loop (roughly 1.5 to 2 hours) or you can hop on and off at any of the nine stops along the Seine River to explore Paris.